 You can’t even imagine the excitement in those little eyes.
 It might as well have been the “it” toy of the season.
 What followed was almost heartbreaking.
 Inside the box, was a stuffed animal–a cute little stuffed kitty to replace the real little kitten that didn’t survive a trip out into the middle of the road.
 The look of sadness and confusion on his little face was enough to prompt my Mom to want to run out and buy him a real iron.
 Of course, we told her he wasn’t really ready for his own iron and he kept telling her he really did love the kitty cat.

 The whole point of the story is that it should never be just about the gift.
 It should be about the giver and the recipient.
 Gifts should always be given cheerfully.
 If it is given begrudgingly, then it is not really much of a gift.
 And gifts should always be received with appreciation.
 If the thought is not appreciated, then the gift is not really deserved.
 Even though he thought it was a household appliance, my baby was determined to appreciate that gift.
 Children are amazing like that sometimes.

 And isn’t that the idea behind the whole Christmas Season…to give with love?
 And to appreciate the Gift?

 If you are giving because it’s expected or because you are worried about what people will say when you don’t, then you are giving for the wrong reason.
 If you can’t accept a gift happily and without judging its monetary value, then you probably didn’t need to get it in the first place.
 Either way, it really is the thought that counts.

-I sincerely hope that everyone got to experience some cheerful giving and receiving during these past few weeks.
+I sincerely hope that everyone gets to experience some cheerful giving and receiving during the Holiday Season.
 And please know that sometimes I may lose my way, but everything I share on That One Mom, I do because I want to–not for fame or bragging rights or even the allure of six dollars for advertising!
 It’s not just my job, it’s something that brings me joy.